top of page

 Putting on a new Nutcracker is an exciting accomplishment for any ballet company.
 Although premiering any production reflects a huge commitment of time and resources, The Nutcracker is often a company's biggest and most complex show between sets, costumes, and technical demands.

-Corey Sentz has served a the project manager for completing our new Nutcracker's scenery
+Corey Sentz has served as a project manager for completing our new Nutcracker's scenery

 Creating a new production takes many hours of coordinated effort on all fronts, but especially when it comes to the scenic design and construction.
 Keeping things coordinated is a job in itself.
 Corey Sentz, Executive Assistant to our Board President Ted Atsinger, has been working behind the scenes for almost two years to keep things moving.
 She recently took some time out of her schedule to share what's been leading up to our big premiere.